 Radio Coffee & Beer is a great place to hunker down and get things done with a cup of liquid motivation at one of the spot’s shady outdoor tables.
 The ever-present parade of patio pups means you’ll have no shortage of furry distractions (should you need to avert your gaze from your screen), and it also happens to be a legit South Austin food and drink destination.
 In addition to coffee classics from small-batch roasters, it’s home to a strong cocktail menu and some of Austin’s best food trucks by way of Veracruz All Natural and DEE DEE.

 Mañana Coffee & Juice

-Now with two locations, Mañana offers bright, welcoming spaces dominated by colorful Mexican tiling and the hypnotic smell of fresh baked goods (both sweet and savory).
-While it can get pretty packed at peak times, the benefit of setting up at Mañana is that your meeting can easily migrate outdoors to the modern courtyards at both location.
+With two locations, Mañana offers bright, welcoming spaces dominated by colorful Mexican tiling and the hypnotic smell of fresh baked goods (both sweet and savory).
+While it can get pretty packed at peak times, the benefit of setting up at Mañana is that your meeting can easily migrate outdoors to the modern courtyards at both locations.
 Try an Iced Japanese Flash Brew paired with a bakeshop treat, and stick around for live music events and happy hours.

 Flat Track Coffee

 Flat Track’s owners are obsessed with all things vintage and wheeled, so it makes sense that they share their industrial modern space bike shop Cycleast.
 Grab a shot of espresso or pour-over made with Flat Track’s house-roasted beans while browsing the bicycles for sale.
 Or sit on the adjoining patio while you sip on a Chingona (horchata and Mexican mocha with a shot of espresso) as you mull over that email you’ve been putting off all week.

 Greater Goods Coffee Roasters